harshdeep-kanhai/product-app/README.md

 ## Built With

-- Major languages,
+- HTML, CSS, JS
-- frameworks,
+- Vue
 - technologies used

 ## Live Demo